idslme/in-silico-transformation/README.md

-# 🧬 In-Silico Transformation Analysis (ISTA) Workflow
+# In-Silico Transformation Analysis (ISTA) Workflow

-This repository provides a comprehensive pipeline for analyzing, processing, and simulating chemical and biochemical reactions using cheminformatics tools.
-The workflow supports reaction data compilation, transformation modeling, and ADME-Tox evaluation.
+This repository provides a comprehensive pipeline for reaction data compilation, preprocessing, transformation modeling, and ADME-Tox evaluation of compounds.
 ---

 ## 📁 Contents